tka-tech/api-test/README.md

 ## Test
 You are tasked with building a real-time, geo-aware inventory system.
 The service should return the total available quantity of 1 test product to a consumer.
 The quantity of that product is based on the sum total of items all drivers have on-hand in a defined region.
 The region is defined in the corresponding GeoJSON file in this repo.
 The region has a defined Polygon, with Points representing drivers.
 You can create whatever data structures you see fit to solve the problem.

-* Use [https://redis.io/clients] (Redis) as a data store to help you
+* Use [Redis](https://redis.io/clients) as a data store to help you
-* Each driver has a property `inventory` that describes the amount they currently have.
+* Each driver has an `inventory` property that describes the amount they currently have.
 * You must create at least one API endpoint that accepts a `(application/json)` endcoded request and returns a JSON response below:

 ```